 4 retailers that show Live Shopping is here to stay

 Live Shopping, the online shopping experience that matches a video livestream with the capabilities of a traditional digital store, is seen by many as the hot new trend that will soon gain popularity in the western world.
-The fact is that Live Shopping isn’t some moon shot for retailers to think about in 10-years’ time, but a reality that’s already part of the strategy of several companies in Latin America.
+The fact is that Live Shopping isn’t some moon shot for retailers to think about in 10-years’ time, but a reality that’s already part of the strategy of several companies in Latin America, thanks to VTEX’s native solution powered by Amazon Web Services (AWS).
 These are four companies that prove Live Shopping is a winning strategy.

 Tekmovil is a transnational enterprise that distributes products for several companies in 14 countries.
 One of them is Xiaomi, a successful cell phone and consumer electronics vendor that has managed to become the third largest cell phone manufacturer in the world, and the sixth largest in México, one of the main markets for Tekmovil.